 Build two MIAgents that share one data layer.
 Your MIAgent Lunar covers the accounting reality: C3/C4 splits, fiscal sponsor reconciliation, GL structure, monthly actuals.
 Your MIAgent Solar covers the development reality: grant lifecycle, payment schedules, funder-specific compliance, funder reporting.
 Same organization, same numbers, two lenses that finally agree.

 When the accounting and development functions are wired together and made legible to organizational leaders, the organization unlocks its own voice.
 Resource stewardship, impact tracking, and funder reporting stop being three different conversations.
-MIAgent Lunar and MIAgent Solar are the proof that purpose-built tools shaped around how the org actually operates are tractable and ownable today.
+Solar and Lunar show what becomes possible when tools are designed around how the org actually operates.
+Purpose-built, tractable, and owned by the organization.

 Slingshot is shaped around three audiences inside the organization.

 The demos use a fictional organization.
 The problems they address are real.
-If your organization is navigating fiscal sponsorship, dual-entity compliance, or multi-year grant complexity — let's talk about what adaptive infrastructure could look like for you.
+If your organization is navigating fiscal sponsorship, dual-entity compliance, or multi-year grant complexity, let's talk about what a tailored engagement could look like for you.